lehmanmj/webhook-tests-2/README.md

 ## Contributing
 please don't contribute to this repo. it will just give me extra webhooks and confuse me :/

-the thought is very nice though. i apperciate it.
+the thought is very nice though. i appreciate it.